-1.1 SHAPE CORP INTRODUCTION
+1.1 SHAPE CORP.
+INTRODUCTION

 Shape Corp. provides innovative engineering solutions with the discipline of flawless execution.
-The company is a full service, tier-one supplier that designs, engineers, tests and manufactures metal and plastic products.
+The company is a full service, tier-one supplier that designs, engineers, tests and manufactures products in a variety of materials, including metals and plastics.
 Process and material advancements position Shape as a pioneer in custom roll forming and injection molding.
 Shape serves an array of industries including automotive, office furniture, medical and agriculture in more than 15 countries.
 Founded in 1974, Shape remains a privately owned, family company.
-Shape employs more than 3,000 associates globally.
+Shape employs more than 3,000 associates globally, about whom Shape has adopted the slogan, "Thinkers, Believers, Doers."